Ministry of Economy (Spain): From the economic autarky to the developmentalism of the 1960s

 The catastrophic situation in which the country was plunged after the Civil War and the collapse of international markets caused by the World War II, led to the creation of a new National Economy Council.
 The new body monitored that all ministries follow the economic guidelines of the Government in a harmonious and coordinated manner.
-His legal regime constituted him as an autonomous body of work, consultant, adviser and technician in all the matters that affected the national economy.
-It depended directly on the Office of the Prime Minister.
+His legal regime constituted him as an autonomous body of work, consultant, adviser and technician in all the matters that affected the national economy making it dependent on the Office of the Prime Minister.

 The importance of the council will be increased, so much that institutionally its president will be compared to those of the Cortes, the Supreme Court, the Court of Auditors and the Council of State.
 Its power and influence in economic matters, always oriented towards autarky, will be equal to that of the General Secretariat of the Movement.
 Finally, the president of the council had the rank of Minister without portfolio.
 Its connection to the most immobile sector of the regime in terms of economy will mean the beginning of its decline.
 Confronted openly with the Ministries of the Treasury and Commerce for the turn that the Stabilization Plan had made towards a capitalist economy, the National Economy Council gradually began to lose importance in the 1960s.
 It disappeared in 1977, absorbed by the Ministry of Economy.

 During the premiership of Arias Navarro, a specific Deputy Prime Minister was created for economic affairs, a position that was assumed by the head of the Treasury portfolio.
 The new position implied the disappearance of the Ministry of Development Planning, leaving its Undersecretariat ascribed to the Delegate Commission of the Government for Economic Affairs.